o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 {{< image-width src="/images/atom-guide/six-point-lighting/all-frames.png" width="100%" alt="All frames of the texture." >}}

 ## Add animation
 The next step is to add animation to the material.
-The textures contain all the frames of the animation so you will programatically iterate through the frames.
+The textures contain all the frames of the animation so you will programmatically iterate through the frames.

 1. Open `SixPointLighting_Common.azsli`.